 We would be grateful if you would read through this information with your son/daughter and discuss the implications of each document.

 PUPIL CODE OF CONDUCT

 Please find details to the left of this page.

 USE OF SCHOOL TRANSPORT

 Parents of children using school transport are asked to discuss with them the importance of correct behaviour on the buses.
-The drivers must be allowed to drive safely without distraction; each bus has a team of pupil bus leaders who help to keep order and whose instructions must be obeyed.
-The leaders wear badges and younger pupils should not hesitate to seek their help if they have any concerns.
-Many buses operate CCTV – complaints about poor behaviour on the buses are always followed up at school and the ‘ladder’ of bus sanctions is applied.
+The drivers must be allowed to drive safely without distraction.
+Any issues should be reported to form tutors who will then follow up with the member of the Senior Team who oversees the relvant service.
+Most buses operate CCTV – complaints about poor behaviour on the buses are always followed up at school and the ‘ladder’ of bus sanctions is applied.
 Please ensure that your child is familiar with the Code of Conduct and School Bus Code Of Conduct to the left of this page, as drawn up by the School Council.

 AFTER SCHOOL HOURS